pranabdas/arpespythontools/docs/plane-slice.md

 ![iso-energy-surface](../static/img/iso-energy-surface.png)

 How about if we want the slice along another axis?
-All we need is transpose the data, and provide the correct axis input.
+All we need is transpose the data, and provide the correct axis order.

 ```python
 # integrating phi values between (-0.5, 0.5) degrees